Term Sheet Negotiation: Structure Over Valuation

 Simple Beats Clever

-In 2025, a clean term sheet at a lower price often beats a high-price deal with complex terms.
+In 2025-2026, a clean term sheet at a lower price often beats a high-price deal with complex terms.
+This is not conventional wisdom, but it is the lesson learned by hundreds of founders who accepted complex terms in the 2020-2021 era and suffered the consequences during the 2022-2023 correction.

-Why?
-Bad terms pile up.
+Why simple wins: Bad terms pile up.
 If Series A has participating preferred, Series B will want it too.
 The stack of preferences grows until common stock is worthless.
 Founders with "great" valuations have walked away from exits with nothing because of term stacking.
+A clean Series A at a fair valuation creates the foundation for clean subsequent rounds.

 Negotiation Leverage